scottbuckley/seL4notes/README.md

 -   build basic Isabelle images, including  `HOL-Word`  to ensure that the installation works.
 This may take a few minutes.

 > At this point we are finished with the instructions at https://github.com/seL4/l4v/blob/master/docs/setup.md.
-> The rest of this document is taken directly from https://github.com/seL4/l4v.
+> The rest of this document (until Scott's notes) is taken directly from https://github.com/seL4/l4v.

 ## jEdit macros